* Ryanair finalises Boeing order worth $15.6 bln at list prices

 Ryanair, Europe’s biggest low-cost airline, finalised an order for 175 Boeing 737-800 aircraft worth around $15.6 billion at list prices on day three of the aerospace industry’s showcase event, the largest single order ever placed by a European airline with the U.S. group.

-Ryanair Chief Executive Michael O'Leary said he was also working on an order for 200 or more of Boeing's next-generation 737 MAX planes this year, potentially worth around $20 billion at list prices.
+Ryanair Chief Executive Michael O‘Leary said he was also working on an order for 200 or more of Boeing’s next-generation 737 MAX planes that could be concluded this year, potentially worth around $20 billion at list prices.

 Not to be overshadowed, Airbus sealed a long-awaited order for 25 of its lightweight, wide-body A350 planes from Air France-KLM worth $7.2 billion at list prices, as previously reported by Reuters.

-The A350 is Airbus' answer to Boeing's popular carbon-composite Dreamliner, and the battle between the two models has been a key feature of the Paris show, as the two planemakers jostle to meet soaring demand for air travel in emerging markets, especially Asia and the Middle East.
+The A350, which made its maiden flight on Friday, is Airbus’ answer to Boeing’s popular carbon-composite 787 Dreamliner, and the battle between the two models has been a key feature of the Paris show as the planemakers jostle to meet soaring demand for air travel in emerging markets, especially Asia and the Middle East.

 Wednesday’s dealmaking took the order count for the show so far to more than $100 billion at list prices, although many of the agreements were provisional and most sizable deals are struck at a significant discount.

 Nonetheless, the activity confirmed plenty of work for civil aircraft manufacturers for years to come.